last-hit-aab/last-hit-pages/src/pages/docs/data-martix.md

 # License
 Data Matrix is under commerical license.
 Currently the first canary version is released, feel free to take a trail.

+> All rights reserved on recall any version (including canary versions) for free purpose.